 "Extremely timely topics!
 Info was relevant to my work at Priority Health."

-– Sheila Putnam, Director of Care Management, Priority Health
+– Sheila Wilson, Director of Care Management, Priority Health

 "Medicaid Innovations was one of the best managed conferences I have attended.
 The presentations, conference facility, and supports were amazing.
 Definitely worth the trip!"